stephenslab/gardner/README.md

 ```

 where `userid` would be replaced by the name of your CRI account
-(typically the same as your BSD account).
+(typically the same as your BSD account, although not always).

 To connect to gardner off-campus, you can either log in first to an
 on-campus location (e.g., midway), or you can use [cVPN][cvpn].